aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 more ~/non-profit-blockchain/tmp/connection-profile/ngo-connection-profile.yaml
 ```

 Check the config file used by app.js.
-Make sure the peer name in config.json is the same as the
+Make sure the peer name in config.json (under 'peers:' is
-peer name in the connection profile.
-Also check that the admin username and password are correct.
+the same as the peer name in the connection profile.
+Also check that the admin username and
+password are correct and match the values you updated in the connection profile.

 ```
 cd ~/non-profit-blockchain/ngo-rest-api